 One thing that Isla del Sol in Lake Titicaca is missing is a library or a bookshop.
 Because it’s a perfect place to read.
 Luckily, I never go on a trip without a few books in my backpack.
 Where else … Continue reading

 When I was recruited to give a speech at the TEDx conference in Targu Mures, Romania, I was asked to submit a list of the three books that influenced me the most.
-Reflecting on this, I noticed that it would be much … Continue reading
+I have read hundreds, maybe thousands of books, and from … Continue reading

 Carlos Fuentes, the Mexican writer, has the following quote attributed to him: Writing is a struggle against silence.
 Of his many books, I have only read Aura and I wish he had remained silent.
 Whenever I visit a country, I try to … Continue reading